 While safe practices were already in place, the company volunteered to complete the City and County’s health and safety survey.
 The survey affirmed the company’s safe health practices.
 The campaign provided training, personal protective equipment, sanitizer, and signage.
 While visiting look for the custom Back on the Wave signage at storefronts.
 Wherever you find the sign, inside you will see the steps they are taking to fight COVID-19.
 All in an effort to keep residents and visitors safe.

-China has always been a part of Hawaii’s visitor demographic.
+China has always been a welcoming part of Hawaii’s visitor demographic.
 So when the virus first appeared back in November 2019, the company took action prior to the March 2020 shutdown of Hawaii’s tourism.
 Today our processes and procedures are more formalized than they were at the start of the pandemic.
 But we have always made our guest’s and Staff’s safety and well being a top priority.
-Plexiglas partitions, social distancing, frequent hand washing and use of gloves, use of face masks, allowing rooms to “air out” for three days between guests, and use of sanitizing cleaners are all standard practice.
+Plexiglas partitions, social distancing, frequent hand washing and the use of gloves, the use of face masks, allowing rooms to “air out” for three days between guests, and the use of sanitizing cleaners are all standard practice.

 Best Price from a company that supports Oahu’s Back on the Wave Campaign

 We have served Hawaii’s tourism industry since 2015.
 In the past, we predominately relied on third party booking partners such as Airbnb, VRBO, Booking.com and others.
 On Airbnb you can find hundreds of reviews on our properties and Staff.
-More recently, we established an Oahu Vacation Renters Marketplace making our properties bookable at comparable rates but without all the booking fees.
+More recently, we established an Oahu Vacation Renters Marketplace making our properties bookable at comparable rates but without all the third party booking fees.
 We guarantee the lowest booking costs when you book directly with us either through the WaikikiStay.com website, as a walk-in visitor, or via phone.
 Be confident that you are getting a great deal, and with Oahu’s Back on the Wave Campaign, that you will be safe.